jamf/jamfprotect/unified_log_filters/README.md

 Or alternatively

-1. Copy the predicate from the Unified Log Filter object in this repository
+1. Copy the predicate between the leading and trailing ```"``` from the Unified Log Filter object in this repository
 2. Create a new Filter object in Jamf Protect (Unified Logging > Add New Filter) and paste the predicate in the Filter field
 3. Add a name and tags as desired